 Check-in online – not at the airport

-Checking in before you arrive at the airport will help you to whizz straight through the departures hall to security, without having to queue for your boarding pass.
+Checking in before you arrive at the airport will help you to whizz straight through the departure hall to security without having to queue for your boarding pass.

 BEFORE YOU LEAVE HOME